SaseVivek/Blinkit-Retail-Growth-Performance-Dashboard/README.md

 👉 **[View Complete Tableau Project](Blinkit.twbx)**

-This Tableau Packaged Workbook (`.twbx`) contains all dashboards with filters and interactive insights.
+This PDF contains all dashboard views with filters and interactive insights.

 ---